someparty/someparty/source/articles/2018-03-25-a-daily-affirmation.html.markdown

 [See: #GoodbyeOpioids campaign poster @ Instagram](https://www.instagram.com/p/BgrFADkHt4l/?hl=en "#")

 Finally, as is the season, the summer festival confirmations have started to roll in.
-Of note, [Riverfest Elora](https://riverfestelora.com) announced their 2018 lineup, which will see the Flaming Lips and Carly Rae Jepsen headline, with Blue Rodeo, July Talk, Wolf Parade, Bedouin Soundclash, Cuff The Fuke, Weaves, Sam Coffee and more appearing at the festival.
+Of note, [Riverfest Elora](https://riverfestelora.com) announced their 2018 lineup, which will see the Flaming Lips and Carly Rae Jepsen headline, with Blue Rodeo, July Talk, Wolf Parade, Bedouin Soundclash, Cuff The Duke, Weaves, Sam Coffee and more appearing at the festival.
 The event takes place from August 17 to the 19th in Elora, Ontario.

 Sarnia, Ontario's [Empty Fest](https://www.facebook.com/events/190079891613090/) also announced the lineup for their 10th year, with a diverse lineup headed Lido Pimienta, Moon King, and Yuka.
 Empty will run from May 3 to 5, and you can find the full show-by-show breakdown at Facebook.